Mystic River (film): Production

-Release
+Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 88% based on 206 reviews, with an average rating of 7.80/10.
+On Rotten Tomatoes, Mystic River has an approval rating of 89% based on 204 reviews, with an average rating of 7.80/10.
 The site's critics consensus reads: "Anchored by the exceptional acting of its strong cast, Mystic River is a somber drama that unfolds in layers and conveys the tragedy of its story with visceral power."
 On Metacritic, the film has a weighted average score of 84 out of 100, based on reviews from 42 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Peter Travers of Rolling Stone wrote "Clint Eastwood pours everything he knows about directing into Mystic River.
 His film sneaks up, messes with your head, and then floors you.
 You can't shake it.
 It's that haunting, that hypnotic."

 On September 8, 2003, David Edelstein wrote a long article for The New York Times with the headline: "Dirty Harry Wants to Say He's Sorry (Again)."
-The piece examines Mystic River in the context of Eastwood's entire oeuvre, raising questions about the portrayal of violence in film.
+The piece examines Mystic River in the context of Eastwood's entire oeuvre, praising his “evolution [into] cinema's […] sorrowful conscience”.

 Reviewing the film for The New York Times on October 3, 2003, A.O.
 Scott wrote a long review of this "mighty" work, at one point observing: "Dave's abduction is an act of inexplicable, almost metaphysical evil, and this story of guilt, grief and vengeance grows out of it like a mass of dark weeds.
 At its starkest, the film, like the novel by Dennis Lehane on which it is based, is a parable of incurable trauma, in which violence begets more violence and the primal violation of innocence can never be set right.
 Mystic River is the rare American movie that aspires to—and achieves—the full weight and darkness of tragedy."